This is the featured image of the Ambient House FX blog article.

 1. Open Massive

-2. Disable all the oscillators and enable the noise oscillator.
-Full amp and full color.
+2. Turn off all the oscillators and enable the noise oscillator: complete amp and full color.

-3. In the amplitude envelope (4ENV), crank the attack and release way up and the sustain to full.
-We don’t want any articulation.
+3. In the amplitude envelope (4ENV), crank the attack, release way up, and sustain to full.
+We don't want any articulation.

 4. Activate Filter 1 and make it a bandpass filter.